daormar/debasher/doc/design_doc_resident.md

   without a checkpoint for its epoch, so that epoch has no complete cut.
 The round that replaced it does complete, at every node it reaches, and that is the cut that counts; localized recovery never uses a cut.
-It holds if the initiators start the same epoch (see Loose ends).
+It holds if the initiators start the same epoch (see numbered trigger in the Glossary).
 Rounds started closer together than they take to complete keep replacing each other, and none completes until they stop, so the period of periodic snapshots has to be longer than a round.
+- **A crash while a round is open.** The node comes back with no round open, and the markers it had received for that round are not replayed (only `DATA` and `CLOSE` are).
+At a node that is not an initiator, the next marker of that round opens it again, and it waits for ever for the markers already
+  received: it writes no checkpoint for that epoch, and the next round replaces it.
+At an initiator whose round a trigger opened, no marker was received, so the round opens again when its own marker comes back around a cycle and closes there, with a capture later than the first: that epoch is not a consistent cut (see the global rollback in Future work).
+A halt cannot wait for the next round, because a node that has halted ignores every later trigger, so a node that is not an initiator and crashes while its halt is open never halts, while every other node does.
+  `debasher_stop_resident`'s `--timeout` bounds the wait for the halted markers whatever the reason one never appears, then falls back to the hard kill of `debasher_stop` and reports it with its own exit code (see "Failing loudly instead of retrying").
+Making the case recoverable needs a round's partial progress to be durable, which is not designed.
 - **A node that crashes again right after every relaunch** is not retried
   forever: after `MAX_RELAUNCH_ATTEMPTS` it is declared permanently failed and the escalation applies.